 In the past ten years, the IEEE 802 LMSC has overseen the development of several standards that operate in the license exempt bands and are capable of providing gigabit through-put (both the IEEE Std.
 802.11ac-2014 and IEEE Std.
 802.11ax-2021 provide physical layer through-put capacity at gigabit speeds).
 These technologies have become an integral part of European citizens' lives, known best as "the 5 GHz network".
 Next generation technologies utilizing both 5 GHz and 6 GHz bands in order to satisfy new requirements in internet of things or lower latency and jitter requirements for applications such as home video, video conferencing or video gaming are already developed and continue to be improved by our hundreds of standards development contributors.

 In light of the important role IEEE 802 technologies play in European network eco-systems and as related to “practical need for EU action”, IEEE 802 would like to highlight the importance of license exempt designation.
 Developments in Wireless Access Systems (WAS) including Radio Local Area Networks (RLAN) such as Wireless Local Area Networks (WLAN) (IEEE 802.11) and Wireless Specialty Networks (WSN) (IEEE 802.15) technologies are crucial components in realizing the gigabit connectivity targets envisioned in the Commission’s 2030 Digital Compass: the European way for the Digital Decade[1].
 The proposal for a decision highlights the role of gigabit connectivity in the European digital transition for which we believe IEEE 802 technologies to be critical, also in supporting and complementing 5G.
+This transition will critically depend on opportunities for European industries and consumers to benefit from emerging technologies like high-precision positioning, object sensing, as well as many other already under development in IEEE 802 groups.

 IEEE 802 respectfully urges the European Commission to recognize the importance of WAS/RLAN in present member states with the option of not assigning the 6 GHz bands to IMT during the WRC-23.
 This option would be similar to the Option 2 on the band 6425 -7125 MHz - “No IMT identification” on p.
 9 of RSPG22-014 FINAL ("Opinion on the ITU-R World Radiocommunication Conference 2023 [DRAFT]") recently presented by the European Commission Radio Spectrum Policy Group (RSPG)[2].
 Such an approach would still leave flexibility to later consider the band for licensed 5G use as an IMT identification is not required for this (as Europe has done for many years in the 3.4-3.8 GHz band).
 An IMT identification on the contrary would pre-determine the future use of the band to be licenses as was the case for the many other bands that have been identified for IMT in the last 20 years.